Transport in India: Monorail

-Monorail is generally considered as feeder system for the metro trains in India.
+Monorail is generally considered as a feeder system for metro trains in India.
 In 2004, monorail was first proposed for Kolkata.
 But, later the idea was put on hold due to lack of funds and infeasibility.
 The Mumbai Monorail, which started in 2014, is the first operational monorail network in India (excluding the Skybus Metro) since the Patiala State Monorail Trainways closed in 1927.

-Other planned systems are Chennai Monorail, Kolkata Monorail, Allahabad Monorail, Bengaluru Monorail, Delhi Monorail, Indore Monorail, Kanpur Monorail, Navi Mumbai Monorail, Patna Monorail, Pune Monorail, Ahmedabad Monorail, Aizawl Monorail, Bhubaneswar Monorail, Jodhpur Monorail, Kota Monorail, Nagpur Monorail and Nashik Monorail.
+Monorail systems were also planned in Chennai, Kolkata, Allahabad, Bengaluru, Delhi, Indore, Kanpur, Navi Mumbai, Patna, Pune, Ahmedabad, Aizawl, Bhubaneswar, Jodhpur, Kota, Nagpur and Nashik.

 Tram

-In addition to trains, trams were introduced in many cities in late 19th century, though almost all of these were phased out.
+In addition to trains, trams were introduced in many cities in the late 19th century, though almost all of these have been phased out.
 The trams in Kolkata is currently the only tram system in the country.

 International links

-Rail links between India and neighbouring countries are not well-developed.Bangladesh is connected by a biweekly train, the Maitree Express that runs from Kolkata to Dhaka and a weekly train, the Bandhan Express that runs from Kolkata to Khulna.
+Rail links between India and neighbouring countries are not well-developed.
+Bangladesh is connected by a biweekly train, the Maitree Express that runs from Kolkata to Dhaka and a weekly train, the Bandhan Express that runs from Kolkata to Khulna.
 Two rail links to Nepal exist—passenger services between Jaynagar and Bijalpura, and freight services between Raxaul and Birganj.

 No rail link exists with Myanmar but a railway line is to be built through from Jiribam (in Manipur) to Tamu through Imphal and Moreh.
 The construction of this missing link, as per the feasibility study conducted by the Ministry of External Affairs through RITES Ltd, is estimated to cost ₹29.41 billion.
 An 18 km railway link with Bhutan is being constructed from Hashimara in West Bengal to Toribari in Bhutan.
 No rail link exists with either China or Sri Lanka.